We've independently reviewed this article to make sure it's as accurate as we can make it.

 If there is a default, it doesn’t matter what your set your desired temp at, it will reset when the program kicks in.

 Finally, if you don’t adjust your temperature for time of day or night, look to see if there is a hold setting.
+This can either hold the current temperature until the next time period, or permanently hold the temperature.
 When the thermostat is showing your desired setting, press and hold the HOLD button.
 You should get some sort of feedback telling you the setting has been recognized.

 2. Non-programmable Thermostat Resets